GraphDatabaseExperiments/entity_integrity_faults_impact/README.md

 ## TPC-H Benchmark:

 The methodology is applied to the TPC-H benchmark, a widely-used standard for evaluating the performance of database management systems.
-By running queries on datasets with different levels of entity integrity faults, we demonstrate the impact of these faults on real-world database tasks.
+By running queries on datasets with different levels of entity integrity faults, we demonstrate the impact of these faults on analytical query workloads.

-PROVIDE LINK TO TPC-H and / or UPLOAD SQL files (at least for small dataset)
+The results of our experiments can be found in this repository: [Results](/results)